rfayat/INSpECT/README.md

 6. Videos can be viewed frame by frame using the `Backward` and `Forward` buttons
 7. One can scroll through clips using the `Previous` and `Next` buttons
 8. Checking / Unchecking the labels checkboxes will update the labels of the currently viewed video.
 Saving is automatic

+## Testing the GUI

+An example video dataset for testing the ui is available [here](https://drive.google.com/drive/folders/1XJVYgZSXY3PVUDiT1vgqhJmSErdgJGaz?usp=sharing).
+Download the files in your local copy of INSpECT unzip the file and launch the gui using `python -m gui.ui`.
+Then, click on `choose` in the upper part of the window, and select the file `INSpECT_examples/schema.json`.

+After labeling multi-view video segments, a new json file with the labels will be saved in the same directory as the original `schema.json file`.

 ##  <a name="label_edit"></a> Editing labels